develax/RazorExpress/README.md

 As you can see the **view-template** (or just **view**) is nothing more than *HTML markup mixed with JavaScript syntax*.
 This is exactly what Razor-Express syntax is [!].

-We'll take these two components and "compile" them into pure HTML.
+Now we are going to take these two components and "compile" them into pure HTML.

+Node.js example
+---
-**First**, we'll be doing this "compilation" without creating any web-server to keep things as simple as possible.
+First, we'll be doing this "compilation" without creating any web-server to keep things as simple as possible.
 It can be done either in Node.js environment or in just the browser JavaScript.
 To do this we will declare two variables `model` and `template`:

 ```JS
 const model = {